nigomezcr/Programming-Basics/README.md

 ## 10 Introduction to Mathematica
 Stephen Wolfram's book _An Elementary Introduction to the Wolfram Language_, in the from of Mathematica notebooks, with exercises.

+## 11 Plots
+Generating plots from different sources: GeoGebra, Excel (or ODS), gnuplot, python and Mathematica.

+## 12 Libaries
+Use of scientific libraries in c++ and Python: Boost and SciPy.